 Pulling poison ivy plants will help get rid of it.

-Cover your hands well too.
-Wear some plastic or nitrile gloves, and a pair of cheap gardening gloves you can throw away when you’re done.
+Cover your hands well, too.
+Wear plastic or nitrile gloves and a pair of cheap gardening gloves that you can throw away when you’re done.

-The smoke from burning poison ivy will get into your lungs and will do to your insides what it does to your skin.
-Burning poison ivy is a very bad idea.
+Burning poison ivy is a very bad idea because the smoke will get into your lungs and do to your insides what it does to your skin.

 2. Get a goat or two